MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 - [**Windows 7 extended supported ended on January 14, 2020**](https://support.microsoft.com/help/13853/windows-lifecycle-fact-sheet).

-    We strongly encourage you to upgrade to a newer version of Windows 10.
+    We strongly encourage you to upgrade to a newer version of Windows.

     However, if you have Extended Security Updates (ESU) and a support contract, AIP support is available to continue keeping your Windows 7 systems secure.